 Waco, Texas, has come into its own as a vibrant college town and destination rather than just a way-point between Austin and Dallas.
 Tourists from across the U.S. (and even the world) come to enjoy the sights and shops made popular by Fixer Upper stars Chip and Joanna Gaines; Baylor University continues to draw undergraduates, graduate students, scholars, and faculty who fill the town’s numerous coffee shops; a renewed downtown has drawn Waco residents back to the center of the city to enjoy unique dining, shopping, and entertainment options; and organizations like Mission Waco, the Texas Hunger Initiative, the World Hunger Relief Farm, and others like them have invested deeply in the people of Waco, strengthening the sense of community and providing healthy opportunities for widespread growth.

-Many of Waco’s best sights are all within easy walking distance of the Hilton Waco.
+Many of Waco’s best sights are all within easy walking distance of the Waco Convention Center.
 Below we list some of our favorite spots to visit and shop.
 For drink options including coffee shops, wineries, and pubs, see our Food and Drink page.

 Waco Tourist Information Center — To find out more about what Waco offers, visit the Waco: Heart of Texas page

 Waco Downtown Farmers Market is held on Washington Ave. across from the court house every Saturday from 9am-1pm.
 It offers high quality produce and artisanal goods from vendors within 150 miles of Waco.
 It’s also one of the best places to catch breakfast or brunch from local food trucks and other eateries on Saturday mornings in Waco.
-Located just two blocks from the Hilton.
+Located just two blocks from the Waco Convention Center.

 *Events will be updated as the conference date draws near.

 - Fabled Bookshop & Cafe – Come here to find a book, a nook, and some coffee, tea, or a snack.
-Walking distance from the Hilton, just down the road on the corner of S. 4th St. and Franklin
+Walking distance from the Waco Convention Center, just down the road on the corner of S. 4th St. and Franklin

 - Brazos Books – If you’re up for a drive, Brazos Books is a charming local place for “crazy cheap” books.